Redirection Controller Using Reinforcement Learning: Redirection Controller using RL

 \subsection{Overview of Redirection Controller}

 We attempted to adjust the values of translation, rotation, and curvature gains through RL.
-Based on previous research on detection thresholds for redirected walking \cite{Steinicke2010, Grechkin2016}, the translation gains were limited to the range of 0.86--1.26 and the curvature gains were limited to the range of ${-0.1333}$--0.1333 (= 1/7.5) $[m^{-1}]$.
+Based on previous research on detection thresholds for RDW \cite{Steinicke2010, Grechkin2016}, the translation gains were limited to the range of 0.86--1.26 and the curvature gains were limited to \red{the range of $-$0.133--0.133 $[m^{-1}]$}.
 The rotation angle during the reset operation can take an arbitrary value from $0^\circ$ to $360^\circ$.
-Generally, in the reset operation, the user stops on the spot and applies the rotation gains while rotating $360^\circ$ in the VE, thereby changing the user-traveling direction in physical space.
+Generally, in the reset operation, the user stops on the spot and rotation gains are applied while the user rotates $360^\circ$ in the VE, thereby changing the user-traveling direction in the \red{real space}.
 The rotation angles applied in this study can be realized by setting an appropriate rotation gain from 0.5 to 1.
-The output is one vector normalized from $-1$ to 1.
+The output is a vector normalized from $-$1 to 1.
 This vector is converted to translation gains, rotation angles at reset, and curvature gains by multiplying appropriate coefficients.

-As inputs, we used position, orientation, distance to surrounding obstacles or boundaries in the physical space, and the previous output vector.
+As inputs, we used position, orientation, distance to surrounding obstacles or boundaries in the \red{real space}, and the previous output vector.
 The position in the tracked space was normalized between $-1$ and 1 according to half the length of the room, with the center of the room being 0.
 Regarding the direction, the angle was normalized between $-1$ and 1 by dividing by $180^\circ$; here, the normal facing the center of the room was $0^\circ$.
-The distance to the surrounding obstacles was observed every $6^\circ$ from the user's periphery, as shown Fig.\ref{fig:input}, and the observed distances were normalized between 0 and 1 according to the length of the diagonal line of the tracking space.
-The total input data corresponds to 64 vector observations, including two vectors of the $x$ and $z$ coordinates in the tracking space, one vector of the angle of the user with respect to the center of the tracking space, 60 vectors of the distances to obstacles or boundaries, and one vector of previous output.
+The distances to the surrounding obstacles were observed every $6^\circ$ from the user's periphery, as shown in Fig.\ref{fig:input}, and the observed distances were normalized between 0 and 1 according to the length of the diagonal line of the tracking space.
+The total input data corresponds to 64 vector observations, including two vectors for the $x$ and $z$ coordinates in the tracking space, one vector for the angle of the user with respect to the center of the tracking space, 60 vectors for the distances to obstacles or boundaries, and one vector for the previous output.